looxis-renaud/remotecontrolled_electric_winch/README.md

 For this to work properly, either connect a Potentiometer to ADC2 and GND to manually control the winch.
 E.g. To wind up the last meters of the line when finishing.
 Or to manually set a tension when used as a rewind winch.
 Note that the potentiometer only reduces tension/speed of the motor when it is running one of the pull programs as controlled via the transmitter!

 If you do not install a Potentionmeter, connect ADC2 to GND.

+## Remote Control of cooling fan and warning light (DHV Regulations)
+The transmitter and receiver code now supports a Relay that is automatically turned on when the remote is switched on.
+The relay can control the cooling fan of the VESC and a warning light (as required by DHV regulations) A a single click on a third button on the remote turns the Relay (Fan and warning light) off - usefull when you launched yourself and want to fly away and leave the winch behind.
+TODO - the relay itself hasn't been implemented yet, working on it

+## Remote Control of an Emergency Line Cutter (DHV Regulations)
+The transmitter and receiver code now supports the connection of a Servo (on PIN 15 on Receiver).
+The servo rotates 90 degrees when the third button on the transmitter is "long pressed" (one full second).
+This servo should be attached to an emergency line cutter, that cuts the dyneema line in an emergency.
+TODO - Design and build a lightweight and efficient line cutter!
+Bernd O., this one is on you :-)

 ## Default Config for VESC
 Default VESC app config is vesc_app_config.xml